nslookup example.com 220.127.116.11

 A DNS record for the domain exists, but was not propagated to public DNS servers.

-Name server records do not exist on a registrar side, so global DNS servers do not know where from to take server IP address to resolve a domain correctly.
+Name server records do not exist on a registrar side or point to incorrect IP address, so global DNS servers do not know where from to take server IP address to resolve a domain correctly.

 Make sure that an A record for the domain example.com is present at Plesk > Domains > example.com > DNS Settings: